 To continue to satisfy the hard-core condition at time $r+1$, the edge $a_{r+1}$ must be adjacent to a primal defect in $\Ctoricfixend$ (if $a_{r+1}$ is a primal edge) or to a dual defect in $\Ctoricfixend$ (if $a_{r+1}$ is a dual edge).
 Furthermore, the other end of the edge must not be distance $< \sep$ from any other defect.

 The hard-core condition imposes substantial restrictions on the possible discrete-time realizations of a particular string operator $F$, but it's likely that there will still be multiple hard-core discrete-time string evolutions realizing $F$.
 There are many ways this can occur.
 For instance, given a configuration of multiple defects, we can imagine moving them in any order, including moving one defect, then moving a second one, and then moving the first one again.
 Another class of examples can be derived from the observation that the string evolution $(e, e)$ realizes the identity string operator, but it is not a trivial evolution.
 It or more complicated evolutions realizing the identity can be inserted into an evolution (provided they do not lead to a violation of the hard-core condition) without changing the overall string operator.
-One can think of this as a non-monotonic reparametrization of the time coordinate.
+One can think of this as a non-monotonic reparameterization of the time coordinate.